JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/9_project.md

     </div>
 </div>

 There was a problem where it was easy to get the character offset just by moving it around.
-To fix this, I added a button to the breadboard which when pressed stops the movement and rotation,allowing you to reset where you want the character.
+To fix this, I added a button to the breadboard which when pressed stops the movement and rotation, allowing you to reset where you want the character.

 The next struggle was combining all the code.
 One strange part was when the MPU6050 and RFID scanners were using the same pin, and it was fixed by just taking out a wire from the RFID scanner and it still worked.